PyPSA/technology-data/README.md

 ### technology-data 0.1.0 (21st August 2020)

-This is the first release to coincide with the release of [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) 0.1.0.
+This is the first release to coincide with the release of [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) Version 0.2.0.

 ### Release process